RainyCityCoder/RainyCityCoder/README.md

-Hi, I’m @RainyCityDiver, I'm interested in programming (duh), SCUBA diving, hot chocolate, and other things like science fiction (and fact!), music, and lately; Stoic philosophy.
+Hi, I’m @RainyCityCoder, a multi-talented human with a strong sense of curiosity.
+I love exercising it by SCUBA diving and learning new things.

+I’m transitioning from automotive into the tech sphere as a web developer.
+Building a web site that one can interact with and see in front of you is highly rewarding.

+I enjoy computer wrangling and problem solving; I've built my own PC, taken a CISCO class, and even worked in IT support in the past.
+Programming is a great fit!

-I’m currently learning Python 3, HTML, CSS, and Javascript.
-I've also dabbled in SQL.
-Next up in the SCUBA world is Rescue Diver.
+Currently learning Python, HTML, CSS, and Javascript.
+I've also dabbled in SQL and Linux.

 <!---
 RainyCityDiver/RainyCityDiver is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.